isomerpages/ogp/_hackathon/checkfirst.md

 We decided to tackle this problem by using a little graph theory.
 We convert our entire calculator into a graph, where each variable (operation or question) is a node on the graph, and each dependency is represented by an edge.
 Once we model the problem as a graphical one, we can very easily find out if the calculator is valid by checking that all dependencies exist and that there are no cycles in the graph!

 **Design challenges:**\\
 Calculators by themselves are not difficult to understand.
-However, learning how to use a tool that builds a calculator is challenging because the process is quite meta.
+However, learning how to use a tool that builds a calculator is challenging because the inputs are not just numbers, but also strings and arrays too.
+As such, the process of building the logic for the calculator can get complicated.

 Specifically, it is challenging for a new user to understand the concept of applying logical/arithmetic expressions on question inputs, such as IF/ELSE statements.
 We attempt to make the user experience easier to understand by creating custom components - such as an IF/ELSE widget so that users can focus on building their calculator instead of having to remember programming syntax.